 Directors are responsible for making decisions in a nonprofit’s best interest, ensuring its resources are used responsibly, and steering it toward its goals.
 Arizona’s statutes require at least one director, but to qualify for federal tax-exempt status, you should choose a minimum of three.
 Your directors don’t have to be Arizona residents, but each should have skills relevant to serving your nonprofit and its community.

 Next, your nonprofit needs a distinctive name.
 To see which names are available, do a search on the Arizona Corporate Commission’s website.
 If your preferred name is available, you can reserve it with the state for 120 days.
-Alternatively, you can save time and have ZenBusiness stake your claim to it today with our name reservation service.

 While you’re thinking about names, you’ll also want to secure your nonprofit’s domain name for its website.
-Try to get something that aligns with your business name, then register your domain with ZenBusiness’s service and begin building your nonprofit’s name recognition and web presence.
+Try to get something that aligns with your business name, then register your domain with our service and begin building your nonprofit’s name recognition and web presence.

 Nonprofit corporations are legally required to designate a person or business to receive their important legal notices.
 In many states, this entity is called a registered agent, but in Arizona, it’s known as a statutory agent.